gibbonsd1/lein-fruit/README.md

 ## Introduction

 A Leiningen plugin for building native iOS apps in Clojure and Java using the [RoboVM](http://www.robovm.org) bytecode-to-native translator.
-It was modeled after [lein-droid](https://github.com/clojure-android/lein-droid) and the commands are similar.
+It is modeled after [lein-droid](https://github.com/clojure-android/lein-droid) and the commands are similar.

 ## Installation